jimmy947788/gowasm-use-clib/README.md

 tinygo wasm use c library (AES[^1] CBC[^2] mode)

 This project demonstrates the integration of a C library with Go-based WebAssembly and a Go HTTP server.
-The C library is used for AES encryption, which is compiled to WebAssembly using Emscripten.
-The Go WebAssembly module interacts with this AES library, and both are served over an HTTP server written in Go.
+The C library is used for AES[^1] encryption, which is compiled to WebAssembly using Emscripten.
+The Go WebAssembly module interacts with this AES[^1] library, and both are served over an HTTP server written in Go.

 ## Structure

 The project is divided into three main directories:

-1. `myaeslib`: A C language-based AES library.
+1. `myaeslib`: A C language-based AES[^1] library.
 It is compiled using the Emscripten compiler and includes Makefile for building and installing the library.
 2. `mywasm`: Contains Go code for the WebAssembly module that utilizes the myaeslib for encryption.
 It is compiled using the TinyGo compiler and includes Makefile for building and installing.
-3. `goserver`: A simple HTTP server written in Go that serves the WebAssembly module and provides an interface to interact with the AES encryption functionality.
+3. `goserver`: A simple HTTP server written in Go that serves the WebAssembly module and provides an interface to interact with the AES[^1] encryption functionality.

 ## Getting Started